Dp and other minimalities: Discretely valued fields

 \begin{Ques} Is every dp-minimal expansion of $\Q_p$ P-minimal?
 Equivalently: is the theory of every dp-minimal expansion of $\Q_p$ $\mathrm{Th}(\Q_p)$-minimal? \end{Ques}

-It is easy to see that Question~\ref{ques:p-adic} is equivalent to: Suppose $\sQ$ is dp-minimal, $\sQ'$ is an elementary extension of $\sQ$, and $X$ is a $\sQ'$-definable clopen subset of the valuation ring of $\sQ'$.
+It is easy to see that Question~\ref{ques:p-adic} is equivalent to: Suppose $\sQ$ is a dp-minimal expansion of $\Q_p$, $\sQ'$ is an elementary extension of $\sQ$, and $X$ is a $\sQ'$-definable clopen subset of the valuation ring of $\sQ'$.
 Must $X$ be a finite union of balls?